The market's west entrance.

 Fred adjusts a bin in Bulk Foods.

-Town & Country Market in Winslow is where it all began.
-It was definitely showing its age when we launched our remodel project in January 2014.
-It took 14 intense months – during which the market remained open – to transform it into a larger, updated and renewed market with improved layout and flow, increased seating and many new features.
+Town & Country Market in Winslow is where it all began in 1957.
+It was showing its age when we launched a major remodel that took 14 long months – ending with a larger, updated and renewed market with improved layout, increased seating and many new features.

 “Using the LEED process in our remodel let us exercise our most important environmental values – reducing waste and pollution, decreasing our greenhouse gas output, filtering parking lot runoff and providing clean indoor air for our employees and customers,” said Town & Country’s Sustainability Director, Tony D’Onofrio.